 In both cases, there is no guarantee as to the future level of income, and the only thing that is defined is the contribution going in to the scheme.
 For this reason, such arrangements are known as defined contribution or DC schemes.
 Two particular factors have led to a growing interest in converting DB pension rights into cash lump sums which can be invested in DC pension arrangements.

 First, in 2015 new pension freedoms were introduced which give you more choice over what you can do with your DC pension pots.
-Instead of having to buy an annuity which would provide you with an income for life, you can now choose to access your pension pot and draw an income from it when you need it.
-As part of these reforms, the inheritance tax treatment of money held in DC pension pots was made much more attractive.
+Now it's possible to take a lump sum from your pension, as well as buy an annuity, or draw an income from your pension as and when you need it.
+As part of these reforms, the tax treatment of beneficiaries receiving proceeds from a DC pension on the member's death, was made much more attractive.

 Second, the low interest rate environment of recent years has meant that the transfer values being offered in exchange for DB pension rights have soared to record levels.
 This mainly reflects the fact that it is now costing DB schemes a lot more to meet the pension promises that they have made.
 For all of these reasons, interest in DB to DC transfers is increasing, with advisers and schemes reporting growing numbers of scheme members asking for valuations and seeking advice.